History of the University of Michigan: Making of an American research university (1851–1900)

-Early Expansion

-Tappan modeled UM's curriculum on the broad range of subjects taught at German universities (the so-called "research model"), rather than the classical models (the so-called "recitation model").
-The German, or Humboldtian model, was conceived by Wilhelm von Humboldt and based on Friedrich Schleiermacher’s liberal ideas pertaining to the importance of freedom, seminars, and laboratories in universities.
+Tappan modeled the university's curriculum on the broad range of subjects taught at German universities (the so-called "research model"), rather than the classical models (the so-called "recitation model").
 To that end, Tappan enlarged the library, and supported the development and establishment of laboratories, an art gallery, and the Detroit Observatory.
 However, Tappan was dismissed in 1863 over conflicts with the Board of Regents concerning matters of policy and personality.

 The Medical School was founded in 1848, and graduated 90 physicians in 1852.
-UM opened the first university-owned hospital in the U.S. in 1869.
+The university opened the first university-owned hospital in the U.S. in 1869.
 The first student newspaper, The Peninsular Phoenix and Gazetteer, was founded in 1857, which was followed by the biweekly University Chronicle in 1867 and The Michigan Daily in 1890.

 By 1865 to 1866, the university's enrollment increased to 1,205 students, with many of the new enrollees veterans of the Civil War.
 In the July 1866 issue of The Atlantic Monthly, Harvard University Professor F.H.
-Hedge depicted UM as the model public institution of higher education for the growing nation.
+Hedge depicted the university as the model institution of higher education for the growing nation.
 UM began to draw students from across the United States and abroad, and its student body included African Americans.
 More than 520 of the students enrolled in 1867 were studying at the Medical School.
-Also in 1867, maize and blue were voted class colors; the Board of Regents made them the official colors of the UM in 1912.